Newhall, Santa Clarita, California: History

 The Tataviam village of Tochonanga was located at the area where Newhall stands today.
 Fifty villagers were brought to Mission San Fernando from 1797 to 1811.
 Descendants of the village continued to live in the Newhall area.

-Named after businessman Henry Mayo Newhall, Newhall is home to the William S. Hart County Park, featuring tours of the famous silent movie maker's mansion.
+Named after businessman Henry Mayo Newhall, Newhall is home to the William S. Hart Regional Park, featuring tours of the famous silent movie maker's mansion.
 Newhall is also home to the Pioneer Oil Refinery (California Historical Landmark, No. 172), the oldest surviving oil refinery in the world and the first commercially successful refinery in California.
 Over the years, Newhall has been the location for many movies, including Suddenly (1954) and Disney's The World's Greatest Athlete (1973).
-The TV-series The Magnificent Seven was also for the most part filmed in Newhall.
+The TV series The Magnificent Seven was also for the most part filmed in Newhall.

 The Lyons Station Stagecoach Stop was located at what is now Eternal Valley Cemetery near the intersection of Newhall Avenue and Sierra Highway in east Newhall.

 On April 6, 1970, four California Highway Patrol officers were shot dead during a traffic stop of two heavily armed career criminals.
 The incident was known as the Newhall incident, although it took place in present-day Valencia.
 This led to increased emphasis on officer safety both within the CHP and nationwide.